MrChaoCao/Instagram-States-of-the-Union/Readme.md

 ## Implementation Timeline

 #### Over the weekend
-- [ ] Investigate options
+- [x] Investigate options
-- [ ] Work on a different project proposal
+- [x] Work on a different project proposal

 #### Day 1
-- [ ] Conceptualize new project and write Readme
+- [x] Conceptualize new project and write Readme
-- [ ] Feasibility meeting
+- [x] Feasibility meeting
-- [ ] Learn D3, render State map
+- [x] Learn about D3
-- [ ] Acquire API keys for google, instagram,
+- [x] Acquire API keys for google, twitter

 #### Day 2
-- [ ] Fine tune rendering of state map
-- [ ] Familiarize myself with the data returned from the API calls
+- [x] Render the D3 non-contiguous cartogram
+- [x] Read twitter API documentation
+- [x] Get a tweet
+- [x] Realize project is far more complicated than first assumed

 #### Day 3
-- [ ] Be able to apply scaling to states
-- [ ] Create user input field
+- [x] Learn twitter's standard api cannot be used the way I want
+- [x] Mental breakdown, accept fact that project won't have anything to show.

 #### Day 4
-- [ ] Debugging
+- [x] Find out about twitter's streaming API
+- [x] Return a constant stream of tweets
+- [x] Learn that websockets are required to use the twitter stream because otherwise the tweets will never leave the server.
+- [x] Learn valuable lessons about websockets
-- [ ] Styling and improvements to user experience
+- [ ] be able to show tweets on the front end

 #### Bonus features
+- [ ] Be able to functionally use websockets
+- [ ] Use google geocoding API to successfully map tweet geolocations to State names
-- [ ] Fill state portraits with sample photos from data set
+- [ ] Live update D3 visualization state scaling with tweeting states
+- [ ] Display Tweets on page
+- [ ] Style project
-- [ ] Implement animations to provide a more enjoyable user experience
+- [ ] Finish project